 Result: Converts all last_name values to lowercase.

-LENGTH() or LEN() Returns the length of a string (number of characters).
+LENGTH(), CHAR_LENGTH(), or LEN() - Returns the length of a string (in characters or bytes, depending on the DBMS).Syntax:

 FROM products;